JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 listed here.

-Although the user specifies which :code:`state variables` are created and operated on within an mpas-jedi application using the yaml file, the fields for which IO is conducted are specified in :code:`stream_list.atmosphere.output`.
+Although the user specifies which :code:`state variables` are created and operated on within an MPAS-JEDI application using the yaml file, the fields for which IO is conducted are specified in :code:`stream_list.atmosphere.output`.
 The list of variables there does not need to exactly match the list in the yaml.
 However, the user should be aware that :code:`State::read` and :code:`State::write` will attempt to read and write all fields listed in